suuelee/druber-responsive/README.md

 ### Fixing the "About" Section

-This section features side-by-side images with descriptions – a very basic layout that most websites will have.
+This section features side-by-side images with descriptions – a very basic layout that most websites have.
 To make this mobile-friendly, we simply have to ensure that the images/descriptions can stack on top of each other (or in other words, wrap).

 🧠 Which part of the CSS is making these images to be aligned horizontally?

-💡 It looks like flex-direction` is set to `row`.
+💡 It looks like `flex-direction` is set to `row`.

 Solution: I add a media query